 The condition is characterized by episodes of flare-up and remission.
 The disease can appear or disappear suddenly and never come back.
 In some cases there may only be one episode.
 In others, an episode may not recur until years later, or there may be multiple episodes within a few months.

-Adult Still’s disease typically begins with a fever that lasts for several days and is much higher during the night.
+AOSD typically presents with a fever that lasts for several days and increases during the night.
 Along with this fever, you might experience a quick-changing rash on your skin, similar to hives.

 Other symptoms of AOSD include:

 - sore throat